Beware of Student Loan Scams!!

 • Take turns driving with your children’s friends’ parents.

-• Independent mechanics often charge less than dealers for auto repairs and maintenance.
+• Independent mechanics often charge less than dealers for auto maintenance.
 Ask friends and family members for recommendations.

 • Ask mechanic about using re-constituted parts.